pyinstaller/pyinstaller/doc/source/Manual.rst

 |PyInstaller| creates or uses the ``dist`` and ``build`` subdirectories
 in the same directory as the script or spec file that you name.
+In the ``dist`` folder you find the bundled app you distribute to your users.

 Options